ida-arbeitszeit/arbeitszeitapp/docs/concepts.rst

 where :math:`\text{cost}_i` is the total cost of the :math:`i`-th plan in the cooperation and :math:`\text{pieces}_i` is the total amount of produced pieces of the :math:`i`-th plan.
 The sum runs over all :math:`n` plans in the cooperation.

-Note that the cooperative price is independent of the duration of the plans.
-Whether one working hour was applied in one year or in one day, the price will be one hour.
+The cooperative price thus approximates the average socially necessary cost of the product.

 **Productivity and compensation transfers**

-A plan in a cooperation that is less productive than the average (needs more labour time per product), is called underproductive, else overproductive.
+A plan in a cooperation that is less productive than the average (needs more labour time per product) is called *underproductive*; if more productive, *overproductive*.
 When the product of an over- or underproductive plan is consumed, the consumer spends less or more labour certificates as required for the production of the individual product.
-In order to track such differences, certain "compensation" transfers between companies and cooperations are recorded on consumptions (see :ref:`transfers-of-labor-time`).
+In order to track such differences, certain "compensation" transfers between companies and cooperations are recorded whenever consumption happens (see :ref:`transfers-of-labor-time`).

 **Coordinators of Cooperations**

-"Empty" cooperations (without any plans attached) can be created by any company.
+A cooperation begins its life as empty, without any plans attached to it.
+Companies may then freely choose to join the new cooperation.
+An empty cooperation can be created by any company.
 The company that creates a cooperation automatically becomes the "coordinator" of that cooperation.
 A coordinator has several privileges and duties: They can accept or deny incoming cooperation requests, remove plans from the cooperation, or transfer the coordination role to another company.
 The history of past coordinator tenures is visible to all users.

 While this implementation may seem undemocratic at first glance, it must be noted that the Arbeitszeitapp only provides the technical front-end to diverse political processes that must happen in "real life".
 The app does not prescribe the political procedures that companies and communities choose to elect coordinators or to define cooperations.
 Because every company is able to create cooperations, companies that are unhappy with a certain coordination can easily form a new cooperation.